RahulYadav119/PYTHON-REST-API-Without-Framework-/Readme.md

 The final.py is simple HTTP server which can host the following api's :

-VIEW : Uses GET Method to show the Value for a given Key from the db.json file.
+VIEW : Uses VIEW Method to show the Value for a given Key from the db.json file.

 LIST : Uses GET Method to show all the Values from the db.json file.